Prescribing Information Important Safety Information

 • One child is born with two functional genes (has full sucrase function, and no CSID symptoms would be expected)

-• Two children are born with one functional and one altered gene (are heterozygotes for CSID, and might experience GI symptoms associated with CSID)
+• Two children are born with one functional and one altered gene (are heterozygotes for CSID)

 • One child is born with two altered genes (are homozygotes for CSID, and would be expected to have diminished or absent sucrase function and GI symptoms associated with CSID)